setmy-info/servicejs/README.md

 ## ServiceJS

 This is independent (from other frameworks like: Angular, VueJS, React, etc) and simplest as possible dependencies injection for writing services layer for front end web based projects.

+1. Build should build two files:
+    a) servicesjs.js (not minified)
+    b) servicesjs.min.js (minified)

+2. And that one file should be usable in:
+    a) web application, old way: <script src="servicesjs.js"></script>
+        to hold development without dependencies - only editor and browser are needed to start development
+    b) node applications adding as module
+        to make development same way as in old browsers
+    c) webpack, if possible.

+3. serviceB injections should work as: var serviceA = {
+        serviceB: null
+    };

+    or

+    var serviceA = {
+        inject: ['serviceB']
+    };

+4. Services should be usable without changes in browser and in node - hold similarity.
+   No need to do context switching in mind and learn something else, when making development in web or node.

+5. Base common services are going to another library: servedjs

 ### Why?